 “Really?
 I was that obvious?”
 How many others have noticed that in my eyes..?

 “Not to most,” Travis assured him.
-“Just to those looking for it, like me.
+“Just to those looking for it.
+Me.
 Maybe a few others.
 You felt it, too, though, didn’t you?
 That pull?”

 Ben shrugged.
 “I’m not sure what I felt.
 Even when you offered me a lift, I didn’t know what I was thinking or expecting.
 It was impulsive.”

 Ben turned around and prompted a kiss.
 There, in the middle of nowhere, without concerns of Katy or Audra or anyone else interrupting their intimacy, he felt liberated to make full contact.
 In reciprocation, Travis slid his hands inside Ben’s open parka and lifted his shirt a fraction to touch his stomach.
-The sensation of cool fingers on warm skin was unexpected, and the muscles of Ben’s abdomen involuntarily twitched.
+The sensation of cold fingers on warm skin was unexpected, and Ben’s abdomen involuntarily twitched.
 As Travis’ hands moved higher, gripping him just beneath the ribs, Ben kissed his mouth harder and yanked the zipper of Travis’ coat down to reach up under his shirt, too.
-His fingers explored Travis’ chest, sliding down to trace the line of hair just below his navel, hooking into the waistline of his blue jeans and tugging gently.
+His fingers explored Travis’ chest, sliding down to trace the treasure trail below his navel, hooking into the waistline of his blue jeans and tugging gently.